Join the Homelessness Solutions Working Group. Interest forms are due Friday, October 25, 2024.

 Guide to Public Meetings

-We’ve heard from many members of the community that the City process can be confusing, and we agree!
-In response we’ve put together some tips & tricks for effectively participating in the public process.
-Please note that this is not a comprehensive guide to all City processes.
+We've heard that navigating the City's processes can be confusing, and we agree!
+To help, we've compiled some tips and tricks for effective public participation.
+Please note, this is a starting point and not a complete guide to all City procedures.

 Council Chambers

-• The City Council meets the first and third Mondays every month at 6 p.m. in the City Hall Council Chambers (1400 Fifth Ave) or virtually by using the link on the agenda to join the webinar and watch from home.
-In addition to their regular meetings, they occasionally hold special study sessions on certain topics.
-If Monday is a holiday, the meeting is held on the following Tuesday.
-All of these meetings are open to the public and information about them can be found online.
+• City Council: Meets on the first and third Mondays of each month at 6 p.m. in City Hall Council Chambers (1400 Fifth Ave) or virtually via the agenda link.
+Meetings are moved to the following Tuesday if Monday is a holiday.
+All meetings are open to the public and details are available online.

-• Boards and Commission meetings are also open to the public, and members of the community may either attend in-person or virtually using the link on the agenda.
-You can find a list of our boards and commission online.
+• Boards and Commissions: Open to the public, with options to attend in-person or virtually using the agenda link.
+A list of boards and commissions is available online.

-• All public meetings are subject to the Brown Act.
-For more information visit the League of California Cities website.
+• Brown Act: All meetings comply with the Brown Act.
+Learn more on the League of California Cities website.

-• City Council and Planning Commission meetings are televised on Channel 27 and also available to watch on our public meetings page and are archived on our YouTube channel.
+• Viewing Options: City Council and Planning Commission meetings are on Channel 27, our public meetings page, and archived on our YouTube channel.

 Providing Public Comment